 Sodexo in collaboration with WWF created an Earth Hour recipes booklet building on Sodexo’s Green & Lean range for schools.
 These meals are designed to give a taste of how more vegetables can be packed into favourite meals - even those containing meat - without compromising on flavour.
 Sodexo challenged as many people as possible to try cooking these dishes at home in support of protecting the planet.

-Click here for more information on WWF's Earth Hour.
+Click here for more information on WWF's Earth Hour and make your pledge for the planet.

 Green & Lean